 - Must be board certified or be eligible for board certification within designated specialty

-M-F Day, with additional weekend call responsibilities.
+M-F Day, with additional call responsibilities.